 As in all cases, the physician is required to complete an appropriate assessment and document the results.
 Depending upon legislation in the place of practice, the appropriate forms must be completed and notifications, including rights of appeal, must take place.
 In addition to provincial legislation and college policies, the reader is directed to CMPA’s Consent: A guide for Canadian physicians.

 Consent is often implied either by the words or behavior of the patient or by the circumstances under which treatment is given.
 Physicians should be reasonably confident the actions of the patient imply permission for proposed examinations, investigations, and treatments.
 When there is doubt, it is preferable the consent be expressed, either orally or in writing.
 A patient may be incapable of consenting to a particular medical treatment but may be capable of consenting to other treatments for the same or another condition.
 The obligation to obtain consent must always rest with the physician who is to carry out the treatment or the investigative procedure.
 The patient must have been given an adequate explanation about the nature of the proposed treatment or investigation and its anticipated outcome as well as the significant risks involved and alternatives available.
 The ability to consent may fluctuate over time and thus must be monitored and reassessed as required.
-In circumstances where it has been determined that a patient is incapable to consenting to a particular treatment or investigation, a substitute decision-maker may be appointed.
-Substitute decision-makers must act in compliance with any prior capable wishes of the patient and, where these are not known, should be guided by the patient’s best interests.
-The assignment of substitute decision-makers will take place according to appropriate legislative guidelines that exist in the physician’s jurisdiction.
+In circumstances where it has been determined that a patient is incapable to consenting to a particular treatment or investigation, an SDM may be appointed.
+SDMs must act in compliance with any prior capable wishes of the patient and, where these are not known, should be guided by the patient’s best interests.
+The assignment of SDMs will take place according to appropriate legislative guidelines that exist in the physician’s jurisdiction.